gabeismynamedev/batocera_games_downloader/README.md

 This is tested with Knulli RG35xxSP.
 I dont have time or desire to test in other console.

-To install in your console, create a downloader foler inside the pygame roms folder and add those two files, modify the download.json if your links.
+To install in your console, create a downloader foler inside the pygame roms folder and add those two files, modify the download.json with your links.
 Add your urls, I am giving examples using internet archive. ( I may delete those examples to avoid people to use to piracy).

 On emulationstation rescan all your games, go to the pygame library and the run the app.